cyber-hbliu/musa650-finalproject/README.md

-# Detecting urban decay and new development from Landsat in Philadelphia, Detroit and Atlanta, 2015 to 2025
+# Detecting urban decay and sprawl from Landsat in Philadelphia, Detroit and Atlanta, 2015 to 2025

 I wanted to know whether a convolutional network trained on Landsat imagery could identify where a city is coming apart.
 Blight detection from satellites is a standing promise in planning analytics.
 Cities have limited demolition budgets and land banks with waiting lists, and a citywide map of where decline is accelerating would be useful to them.